- The 2026 Hyundai Tucson is available in gas, hybrid, and plug-in hybrid powertrains.

 Reading about the 2026 Hyundai Venue is one thing, but experiencing it firsthand is the best way to appreciate what this affordable subcompact SUV has to offer.
 We invite you to visit Tulsa Hyundai to see the Venue up close and take it for a test drive.

 If you’d like to experience the 2026 Hyundai Venue for yourself, then Tulsa Hyundai has your back!
-If you’re not interested in the Venue, then check out our plethora of other Hyundai vehicles.
+If you’re not interested in the Venue, then check out our plethora of other new and used cars for sale.
 We carry the Hyundai Sonata, Hyundai Venue, Hyundai Santa Cruz, Hyundai Santa Fe, Hyundai Tucson, Hyundai Kona, Hyundai Palisade, Hyundai Ioniq 5, and the Hyundai Ioniq 6.
 We have an extensive certified pre-owned inventory where we’ll help you find something you enjoy.

 Phone